opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 You may wish to link to the portal itself in the loading message, in case there are issues with connectivity or JavaScript in the browser.

-It is also possible to use filter queries to limit results to a specific facets - such as group, tags or organization.
-For example, this code fetches the top 3 datasets from the National Library (`schweizerische-nationalbibliothek-nb`) organization:
+It is also possible to use filter queries to limit results to a specific facets - such as group (`groups:energy`, for example), tags (`tags:energie`) or organization (`organization:schweizerische-nationalbibliothek-nb`).
+For example, this code fetches the top 3 datasets published by the National Library:

 ```
 ck.datasets('#opendata-swiss', 'https://opendata.swiss/', {